Published February 13, 2023

 Have you ever been stuck trying to parse CSV files and convert them to XLSX or XLSX files to CSV files for some important task in .NET, but couldn't figure out how to do so without writing tons of code?

-There are many CSV libraries that exist to solve this issue.
-However, in this blog, we'll discuss how to perform these tasks with just two lines of code using the IronXL C# Excel Library.
+Many CSV libraries exist to solve this issue.
+However, the IronXL C# Excel Library will be used in this blog to perform these tasks with just two lines of code.

-To get started, all you need is Visual Studio.
-We'll discuss this installation process in detail below.
+To get started, all you need is Visual Studio, and follow the instructions to install in detail below.

 Open the Visual Studio editor.